 LOCATIONS OF 2018 HISTORICAL PLAQUES THROUGHOUT HASTINGS COUNTY

-The Hastings County Historical Society is excited to announce the locations of seven historical bronze plaques to be unveiled in various communities throughout Hastings County during the summer months.
+The Hastings County Historical Society is excited to announce the locations of seven historical bronze plaques that were unveiled in various communities throughout Hastings County during Summer 2018.
 One more way in which the Society tries to make history come alive for the people of Hastings County.

-In the Fall of 2017 Hastings County Historical Society President, Richard Hughes, invited all the municipalities in Hastings County (exclusive of Belleville) to propose historical sites in their jurisdictions that would be good candidates for such a commemorative plaque.
-The response from the municipalities was quite positive.
-The HCHS Board reviewed the submissions and has chosen to announce the unveiling of the following plaques:
+In Fall 2017, Hastings County Historical Society President Richard Hughes invited all municipalities in Hastings County (exclusive of Belleville) to propose historical sites in their jurisdictions that would be good candidates for a commemorative plaque.
+The response from municipalities was quite positive.
+The HCHS Board reviewed submissions and selected the following plaques:

 Date Time Subject of Plaque Location of Ceremony

 June 23 2 p.m.
 Thomasburg Spring Thomasburg Spring Park

 July 6 2 p.m.
 Chisholm’s Mill The Mill at Roslin

 July 14 2 p.m.
 The Bancroft Hotel 4 Bridge St. W. Bancroft